Debugging and Tracing AJAX Applications Overview

 This topic contains:

-You can use the following approaches to debug a WebForms based application that uses Microsoft Ajax at different stages of development:
+You can use the following approaches to debug an AJAX-enabled ASP.NET application at different stages of development:

 Enable debugging in the configuration file.